cookie777/myengsite/content/posts/prectice-03.md

 ## Body2
 Economically, it is less expensive to use Internet.
 When I was young, there is no computer in my home and when I want to search something, I always had to go to the library or had to buy books or magazines.
 This costed not only a lot of many but also plenty of time.
 I think time is money.
 You can save much money and time with using Internet, and you only have to pay at most 4,000 yen in a month.
 Furthermore, if you borrow or purchase books, you need a lot of space to stock them.
-This also bothers your brain.
+This also bothers your brain.＠8：00

 ## Conclusion
+In conclusion, i assert that online recourses is musch better than printed material.
+This is because it doesn't take time and easy to researsh and it is less expensive.＠2:30

 # Review
 * 7/11